Windows Forced Upgrades Are Ending: What Changed in KB5001716

 For years, many Windows users have been frustrated by automatic feature upgrades they didn’t approve.

-But as of July 2, 2025, Microsoft has quietly changed course.
+On July 2, 2025, Microsoft quietly changed course.
 An important update — KB5001716 — no longer includes the statement about “automatically attempting to upgrade” your Windows version.
 This signals a major shift in how upgrades will be handled going forward.

 What is KB5001716?